pavel-krasnousov-LX/case-study/README.md

 - You might need to publish your Dockerimage on dockerhub.com or leave instructions on how the k8s cluster can pull the image.
 - Your custom helmchart for the "Hello Yarowa!" applicatioan can be referenced using relative paths (e.g. `chart: ../helmchart/mychart`).
 - Please transparently declare the use of ChatGPT or other AI helpers as comments in the files if you use them.
+- If you add other helmcharts with ingresses you can use *.local.yarowa.io (e.g. grafana.local.yarowa.io)

+## Scoring

 - The verifier of this challenge will clone your repository and run "helmfile apply ." and then trying to access casestudy.local.yarowa.io in a browser.
 Make sure to leave instructions if the kind/minikube/k3s setup needs special configs to expose the ports 80 / 443.

-## Scoring

 - `app/` contains working code: 10 Points
 - `helmchart/` contains working helmchart: 10 Points